Spencer Torkelson Player Props: Tigers vs. Astros

 Astros Pitching Rankings (2022)

-- Brown will make his first start of the season for the Astros.
+- The Astros are sending Valdez (0-0) to make his second start of the season.

+- In his last time out on Thursday, the lefty tossed five scoreless innings against the Chicago White Sox while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.